raspofabs/magnoliabook/First steps.md

 # First steps

 We're going to take one of the example sketches that comes with the arduino software and adjust it to match the Magnolia.
-The main thing to take from this lesson is that there is no pin 13 on the Magnolia, only analog pins, namely A0 - A5.
+The main thing to take from this lesson is that there is no pin **13** on the Magnolia, only analog pins, namely **A0** - **A5**.

 Basic setup
 ----------

 Set up your magnolia by connecting the FTDI to the board, then connect the USB cable to the FTDI thingy.

-Take an LED and stick the legs in GND and VCC.
+Take an LED and stick the legs in **GND** and **VCC**.
 Take note of what the LED looks like, and which way round it goes, they only work one way round.
-Normally, the long leg is positive, or anode.
-Inside the casing, you can see the larger part is attached to the shorter leg (the big metal inside is the negative or cathode).
+Normally, the long leg is positive, or *anode*.
+Inside the casing, you can see the larger part is attached to the shorter leg.
+The big metal inside is the negative or *cathode*.

 You're now ready to pull those legs apart and put the positive (anode) into one of the unmarked slots on the Magnolia.
-The slots without legend (markings) are the same as the analogue input pins on a regular Arduino.
-A0 is the pin nearest the markings for GND and VCC, A5 is the other end.
+The slots without legend (markings) are the same as the analogue input pins on a regular Arduino. **A0** is the pin nearest the markings for **GND** and **VCC**, **A5** is the other end.

     GND VCC A5
     GND VCC A4